UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-21-team19-trajectory-prediction.md

 {:toc}

 ## Introduction
 Trajectory prediction is the process of predicting the future positions of agents over time.
-Specifically, given a series of $$t$$ previous frames, each containing the locations of $$n$$ actors, the goal of a trajectory prediction algorithm should be able to predict the locations of all agents for frame $$t+1$$.
+Specifically, given a series of $$t$$ previous frames, each containing the locations and classes of $$n$$ actors, the goal of a trajectory prediction algorithm is to be able to predict the locations of all agents for frame $$t+1$$.
 For Autonomous Vehicles, having an accurate trajectory prediction algorithm is incredibly important as it allows AVs to predict the movement of road-agents (i.e. other vehicles, pedestrians, etc.), and adjust its route accordingly to avoid accidents.
-Trajectory prediction is difficult because it often requires a holistic understanding of the scene, and driver behavior can be unpredictable.
+Trajectory prediction is difficult because it often requires a holistic understanding of the scene and its actor interactions.

 ## ConvNet